Hudur

+Hudur (Xuddur, Hudur) is a town in the south western Bakool region of Somalia, inhabited by Mirifle majority people Hadamo, Luwaay, Leysaan and Jiroon of the Rahanweyn tribes.
+It serves as the province's capital and the center of the Hudur District.
+The town is heart of the Maay language and Rahanweyn culture.
+Huddur is also known for being the hometown of influential politicians and leaders of Somalia like Gudoomiye Sheekh adan Madoobe, Xildhibaan Mohamed Abukar Abdi and Abullahi Black and so many others.

 History

 During the Middle Ages, Hudur and its surrounding area was part of the Ajuran Empire that governed much of southern Somalia and eastern Ethiopia, with its domain extending from Hobyo in the north, to Qelafo in the west, to Kismayo in the south.

 In the early modern period, Hudur was ruled by the Geledi Sultanate.
 The kingdom was eventually incorporated into Italian Somaliland protectorate in 1910 after the death of the last Sultan Osman Ahmed.
 After independence in 1960, the city was made the center of the official Hudur District.